A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: Performance Analysis

 which results in

-Since the proposed algorithm jointly utilizes DFT along the spatial-delay-Doppler dimensions, the targets can be separated when any one of the resolution requirement is satisfied.
-While for the existing approach that successively estimates the angle-range-velocity information, the angular resolution must be satisfied in order to successfully separate two different targets.
-Therefore, it is obvious that the proposed joint estimation algorithm can greatly improve the parameter estimation performance in terms of resolution.
+Since the proposed algorithm jointly uses the DFT along the spatial, fast-time, and slow-time dimensions, the targets can be separated when any one of the resolution requirements is satisfied.
+However, for the existing approaches that sequentially estimate the angle, range, and velocity parameters, the resolution criterion for the first estimation step must be satisfied in order to separate two different targets.
+Therefore, the proposed joint estimation algorithm can greatly improve the target resolution.